-The Company has entered into Service Agreements with each of the executive director, Mr. Edward Lim Chin Wah and Mr. Yap Tin Foo on 30 May 2014, respectively.
+The Company has entered into service agreements with each of the executive director, Mr. Edward Lim Chin Wah and Mr. Yap Tin Foo on 30 May 2014, respectively ("Service Agreements").
 Their Service Agreements are for an initial period of three years (the "Initial Term") commencing with effect from the date of admission of the Company and subject to automatic renewal on a yearly basis thereafter unless otherwise agreed in writing between the Company and the executive directors or terminated in accordance with the Service Agreements.
 During the Initial Term, the parties may terminate the respective Service Agreement by either party giving not less than six months' notice in writing to the other.
 The parties may by mutual agreement waive or vary the notice requirement.
+In 2017, the Service Agreements have been renewed with each of Mr. Edward Lim Chin Wah and Mr. Yap Tin Foo, with no changes to the terms of the Service Agreements.

-Pursuant to the terms of the Service Agreements, the executive directors will receive an annual salary of approximately S\$360,000 and an annual wage supplement of 3 months' salary.
-In addition, each of them is entitled to an annual performance bonus in respect of each financial year commencing from FY2014, such bonus to be computed on the basis of the Group's audited consolidated profit before income tax ("CPBT") for each financial year (before deducting for such performance bonus payments and excluding any gains earned from extraordinary and exceptional items) based on the achievement of certain criteria where the bonus will be paid out ranging from nil to 1.75% depending on the pre-agreed CPBT achieved.
+Pursuant to the terms of the Service Agreements, the executive directors will each receive an annual salary of approximately S\$360,000 and an annual wage supplement of 3 months' salary.
+In addition, each of them is entitled to an annual performance bonus, that is computed based on the Group's audited consolidated profit before income tax ("CPBT") for each financial year (before deducting for such performance bonus payments and excluding any gains earned from extraordinary and exceptional items), taking into account the achievement of the pre-agreed CPBT criteria where the bonus will be paid out ranging from nil to 1.75% depending on the pre-agreed CPBT achieved.